 The GPS clock provides +5 Vdc to the GPS antenna, which is carried through the antenna cable.
-Nominal antenna current is 13 mA.
+Nominal antenna current is 13 mA (old style antennas are approximately 20 mA).
 Check the voltage at the antenna connector on the rear panel.
 Without the signal, the antenna and the GPS clock will not synchronize with the Global Positioning System and can generate an out-of-lock alarm, if the Out-of-Lock feature is enabled.